Need Help Changing the Distribution of an Estate?

 By creating a Deed of Variation, changing a deceased person’s will after their death to try and avoid care cost assessment can sometimes be seen by Local Authorities as an attempt to deliberately deprive themselves of assets they could have used to fund their long term care costs.
 However entering into a Deed of Variation to provide protection of half of a married couples assets is a worthwhile strategy that is still often successful; particularly if the survivor is not at risk of entering into residential care in the short term.

 Sometimes, following a death, it becomes clear that the terms of the deceased’s Will might lead to some problems such as certain people benefiting more than they should.
-By using a Deed a Variation, the deceased’s Personal Representative or Executor can change the way monies are allocated to redistribute and reallocate in a way that the family are more comfortable and happy with.
+By using a Deed of Variation, the deceased’s Personal Representative or Executor can change the way monies are allocated to redistribute and reallocate in a way that the family are more comfortable and happy with.

 Probate & Estate Specialists